gtonkinhill/panaroo/docs/gettingstarted/params.md

                         in order to consider it a match

 Graph correction:
-  --mode {strict,moderate,relaxed}
-                        the stringency mode at which to run panaroo.
-One of 'strict', 'moderate' or 'relaxed' (default='strict') --min_trailing_support MIN_TRAILING_SUPPORT
+  --min_trailing_support MIN_TRAILING_SUPPORT
                         minimum cluster size to keep a gene called at the end of a contig --trailing_recursive TRAILING_RECURSIVE
-                        number of times to perform recursive triming of low support nodes near the end of contigs --edge_support_threshold EDGE_SUPPORT_THRESHOLD
+                        number of times to perform recursive trimming of low support nodes near the end of contigs --edge_support_threshold EDGE_SUPPORT_THRESHOLD
-                        minimum support required to keep and edge that has been flagged as a possible mis-assembly --remove_by_consensus {True,False}
+                        minimum support required to keep and edge that has been flagged as a possible mis-assembly --length_outlier_support_proportion LENGTH_OUTLIER_SUPPORT_PROPORTION
+                        proportion of genomes supporting a gene with a length more than 1.5x outside the interquatile range for genes in the same cluster (default=0.01).
+Genes failing this test will be re-annotated at the shorter length
+  --remove_by_consensus {True,False}
                         if a gene is called in the same region with similar sequence a minority of the time, remove it.
 One of